jigth/Simple-Files-Generator/README.md

 Generate arbirary amount of files within arbitrary directories using a simple Python Script.

+This script generates the total number of files you specified distributed across the specified directories (it creates them too).
+The number of files per directory is random but all the files summed up should add up to the total number of files specified in the script call.

 I made this repo to save the code used to generate multiple files using a Python3 script and make it available to readers of a post of mine named "Rsync, a faster backup option", available at [my personal website's blog](https://jigth-v2.netlify.app/blog/backup-copy-files-rsync)

 **NOTE:** The python script was generated using ChatGPT V4 (paid), adjusted using some Prompt Engineering techniques and validated by myself in a Linux environment created using AWS EC2 service.